-Join Aaron F. Ross for an in-depth discussion in this video Using collision filters, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Using collision filters, part of Maya: Dynamic Simulations with Bullet Physics.

 …Our trick of animating the glue is working well for holding these parts together.…However, if we rendered it this way,…we would actually see the cracks between the different shards.…And to prevent that, we would actually want to render the original object in…the period of time which it was falling.…And then, render the shards or the rigid set after the point of impact.…To make that happen, we should probably make the original object a dynamic object…too, so that it falls at the same rate.…